Can African Black Soap Help Acne?

 Aside from washing the skin too strongly and damaging the skin's barrier, some of the common ingredients in black soaps, such as coconut oil, palm oil, and cocoa butter, are highly comedogenic, meaning they tend to clog skin pores and cause acne.

-All we have to date is limited to just one survey, in which the researchers asked 100 black soap users about what they use it for and what are their attitudes towards black soap.
+Scientific evidence on African black soap and acne is severely lacking.
+To date we only have one survey, in which researchers asked 100 American black soap users (65 of whom were African-American) about what they use the soap for and what are their attitudes towards black soap.
 Twenty-three respondents (23%) used black soap for acne.
 Nineteen of those 23 respondents who used black soap for acne said they were satisfied with the results.

-In any case, a survey is an unreliable source of scientific evidence and cannot be considered a proof of black soap helping acne.
+In any case, this one study cannot be considered proof of black soap helping acne.

 Expand to read details of study